giftos1/Javascript-Quote-Generator/README.md

-# A simple Quote Generator
+# A Simple Quote Generator